 You can accept cash payments for work you do, but it's illegal for you not to declare this on a tax return, and you must pay Income Tax and National Insurance contributions if these are due.
 This will depend on your overall taxable income in the tax year.

 It's important to understand the difference between being employed and self-employed, as this affects how you pay tax and National Insurance contributions.
 Read more in HMRC related article.

 You stop paying Class 2 National Insurance contributions as soon as you reach State Pension age and Class 4 contributions from the start of the tax year after the one in which you reach State Pension age.
 But you may still need to pay Income Tax.

-Everyone gets a personal tax-free allowance (basic Personal Allowance is £9,440 in 2013-14).
+Everyone gets a personal tax-free allowance (basic Personal Allowance is £10,000 in 2014 to 2015).
 You do not pay tax on anything you earn below this amount.

 The National Insurance you pay depends on your earnings or profits and whether you've reached State Pension age.
-If you're an employee, you do not pay any if you earn less than £149 a week (for the 2013-14 tax year).
-If you're self-employed, you may not have to pay Class 2 National Insurance contributions if you qualify for a Small Earnings Exception where your profits for the year are expected to be less than £5,725 for 2013-14.
-Class 4 National Insurance contributions will only be due if your profits exceed £7,755 in 2013-14.
+If you're an employee, you do not pay any if you earn less than £153 a week (for the 2014 to 2015 tax year).
+If you're self-employed, you may not have to pay Class 2 National Insurance contributions if you qualify for a Small Earnings Exception where your profits for the year are expected to be less than £5,885 for 2014 to 2015.
+Class 4 National Insurance contributions will only be due if your profits exceed £7,956 in 2014 to 2015.
 If you're a pensioner, you don't have to pay National Insurance contributions.